panoptes/panoptes.github.io/hardware/control_box.md

 * Ensure that the edges of the circle are at least 10 mm from any of the features on the box.
 * Mount a 3 mm drill bit in the cordless drill.
 Drill a hole on the center marker.
 * Mount the 3 1/4" hole saw on the cordless drill.

+{% include picture.html src="computer_box/IMG_6934.jpg" src2="computer_box/IMG_6936.jpg" caption="Left: Mark the box with a circle where you plan to use the hole saw.
+Always double-check your measurements before drilling.
+Right: Hand drill with 3 1/4&quot; hole saw attached." %}

 * Ask a friend to hold down the box or use your feet to embrace it so it cant move.
 Note if someone does hold the box, * make sure hands are kept a long way away from the site of drilling.
 * Proceed to drill the 3 1/4" hole out.
 Note, you need the drill to have speed when it makes contact with the plastic so you may have to ease off the pressure and reapply as necessary.
 The plastic is soft so the drill should go through with ease.
 * Once the hole has been drilled, use a deburring tool or a round file to neaten up the edges.